 With the INFJ being the one who wants things to be clean and organized, a lot, if not all, of the responsibility for achieving this will fall onto them even if their arranged way of doing things actually benefits both of them.
-This is obviously unfair for the INFJ and can result in them growing feelings of resentment towards and dissatisfaction with their relationship and partner.
+This is obviously unfair to the INFJ and can result in their growing feelings of resentment towards and dissatisfaction with their relationship and partner.

 For the ESTP as well, they can grow tired of feeling like they’re being nagged and stifled by the INFJ’s need for a structured and sometimes regimented life.